-2.1.3 Steering gears may be designed compliant to IACS unified requirement (UR) S10 (Rev.6 Sept 2019) (the document is available at the IACS website: www.iacs.org.uk).
+2.1.3 Steering gears may be designed compliant to the current1 IACS unified requirement (UR) S10 (the document is available at the IACS website: www.iacs.org.uk).

 2.1.4 Active means of the ship's steering.

 2.1.4.1 The active means of the ship's steering may be both the means supplementary to the regulated minimum (refer to 2.1.1) and the main means of the ship's steering.